click here to get in touch with us to chat

 There is an amazing selection of talented photographers out there!
 I would like to think of myself as one of them *humble brag*.
 With all of your options, it really comes down to who you vibe and connect with more!
 But for real…you are going to be with your photographer the entire day.
 But not just any day, your wedding day!
 There is nothing more awkward than having your photographer showing up and just not feeling it.
 I would recommend making sure the vibe is right with your photographer to ensure you are choosing someone who cares about your overall experience.
 It is so important to know that you do get along with the person that will be capturing memories that will last a lifetime.
 Your working relationship with your wedding photographer could last anywhere from 6 months to 2 years (depending on when you book).
 Make the investment worth it by choosing someone who you connect with!
 If the person you connect with doesn’t fit into your budget, talk to them.
 After all, it is a worthwhile investment!
 On to the more important question— why should I be your photographer?!
 Firstly, I work well with people who do not like taking photos (you’ve probably seen me talk about that on my website before).
 It’s true, though!
 I don’t like being in photos myself, so I can sympathize and help your photos to go as painlessly as possible.
 Two, I am there to make your day easier.
 My focus is on making your wedding photography feel effortless!
 Three, I am heavily invested in my business.
 I have spent years learning, working, listening to feedback from clients and peers, and tweaking.
 I do care about your overall experience and I will be invested in making your day a success!
 Weather that’s carrying your dress, letting you know there’s something in your teeth, or holding your hand when you’re overwhelmed.
 I am that for my couples and I’m ready to commit to your big day!
 That is what I bring to the table and why I should be your wedding photographer. 🙂

-I am the sole photographer, editor, Instagram poster, business runner, etc. You name it, I do it!
+I AM however the editor, Instagram poster, business runner, etc. You name it, I do it!
 I run a one woman team over here, which is why I am so grateful when clients are graceful with me and understand that it is just me getting everything done!
 I deliver your photos promptly and professionally.
 Your patience is very appreciated, however, if I am unable to respond immediately to emails or messages.
 I promise to always do my very best to get back to you as soon as possible!

 I do not deliver traditional “proofs.”
 The images that you will view online and share with your family and friends are your final wedding photos.
 This means they have been checked for quality, lighting, color, and they have been cropped and retouched.
 Once your images are captured, I narrow them down to the best of the best.
 Then I will begin the process of making corrections, adjusting tone, and performing minor retouches.
 Generally speaking, my turnaround time is 6-8 weeks.
 That is industry standard for wedding photos and gives me enough time to look at each photo with fresh eyes before you get them back.
 I do typically get them back to you quicker than that, but it all depends on if it’s peak wedding season (March 1-November 1) and what my workload looks like at the time.
 All work is performed in order of service and is impacted by client volume and holidays.